Table of Contents

 Typical Terms

 The length of a loan’s term will vary from one loan to the next.
-If you have a fixed interest rate, the repayment amount will be the same each time; if you have a variable interest rate, repayment amounts will fluctuate.
+If you have a fixed interest rate, the repayment amount will be the same each time; if you have a variable interest rate, repayment amounts can fluctuate.
 Typically, loan repayments are automatically deducted from your bank account on a monthly basis.

 Typical Costs